The Cost of Sybils, Credible Commitments, and False-Name Proof Mechanisms: Sybil Proofness with Commitments

 \section{Sybil Proofness with Commitments}

 In the previous section, we considered Sybil games as an extension of normal games.
-Now, we will consider Sybil commitment games.
-An extension of normal games with two phases.
+Now, we will explore Sybil commitments, which offer valuable insights into strategic decision-making when agents credibly delegate decisions to third parties, such as AI or reinforcement learning algorithms, for optimizing preferences in complex environments.
+This delegation is related to the revelation principle, which states that agents can truthfully reveal their private information to a mechanism while maximizing their utility.
+Sybil commitment games are an extension of normal games with two phases.
 In the first phase, each player commits a finite number of Sybils that will act as individual rational agents in the next phase.
-In the second phase, each Sybil acts under the rationality committed in the previous round and with public knowledge on the numbers of players in the games.
+In the second phase, each Sybil acts under the rationality committed in the previous round and with public knowledge of the number of players in the games.
 These Sybils are indistinguishable from actual players and are therefore treated as such by other Sybils.
-As the Sybil extension game has the structure of a two-phase game, we can analyse its equilibrium points, which we will call Sybil commitment equilibrium.
+As the Sybil extension game has the structure of a two-phase game, we can analyze its equilibrium points, which we will call Sybil commitment equilibrium.
 These games have natural applications in environments where the players can credibly commit to act in a certain way up to some predicates.
 For example, in \cite{hall2021game}, the authors propose a model for games in which the players have shared access to a blockchain that allows them to deploy smart contracts to act on their behalf.
-Also, in the second phase, Sybils do not need to constrain their actions on their belief since they have a perfect signal on the number of players.
-However, we will prove that in general, that is not incentive compatible to commit a unique agent or in other words, is not incentive compatible to reveal the agents' identity.
+Also, in the second phase, Sybils do not need to constrain their actions based on their belief since they have a perfect signal on the number of players.
+However, we will prove that in general, it is not incentive-compatible to commit a unique agent or, in other words, reveal the agents' identity.
 In general, when players play a game with incomplete information on the number of agents, they do not have incentives to truthfully reveal their identity.
 Finally, we will give a necessary condition for players to truthfully report their identity in the commitment phase.
+The study of these games is crucial for designing mechanisms where agents credibly delegate their preferences and decision-making to third parties or to an AI, ultimately promoting trust, accountability, and efficiency in multi-agent settings.
+Understanding Sybil commitment games helps develop robust systems across various contexts, from financial markets and online platforms to distributed systems and influence campaigns.